Last year we wrote about the 4 Testing Trends that (we thought) will affect QA Testing in 2018. How right were we?

 Did our predictions ring true for this year and, more importantly, what does 2019 look like?

 This year brought about increasing change to the testing approaches and techniques used in the market.
+Our QA best practices provides a great basis level, but you need to be on the cutting edge.
 Rapid technological advances are seeing QA teams levelling up their skill sets, while playing an influential role in how their company delivers software.

 First, let's review last year’s predictions: